-EDUCATION: An applicant for admission as a degree candidate should hold a bachelor's degree from an accredited college at the time of registration.
-In special circumstances, exceptions may be made by the Committee on Admissions.
-In such cases, admission is determined primarily on the basis of the LSAT score.
+EDUCATION: An applicant for admission as a degree candidate should hold a bachelor's degree from an accredited college at the time of registration, although, in special circumstances, exceptions may be made by the Admissions Committee.
+In such cases, admission is determined primarily on the basis of LSAT score together with the applicant's background and experience.